iceonsun/rsock/README.md

 rsock is merely for accelerating.
 It's not vpn.
 It must be used together with kcptun.
 The purpose of this program is that prevent qos of ips if any.
 It supports Mac(and other unices) and Linux.
 To see introduction and usage of kcptun click [here](https://github.com/xtaci/kcptun).

+Data transfer of rsock is **NOT** reliable.
+Reliable data tranfer should be take cared by app level(kcptun).

 The following picture brifely introduces principle

 ![](doc/img/principle.png)